astronomer/docs/astro/cli/install-cli.md

     From the text that appears, copy the path for the Astro CLI executable.
 It should be similar to `C:\Users\myname\AppData\Local\Microsoft\WinGet\Packages\Astronomer.Astro_Microsoft.Winget.Source_8wekyb3d8bbwe`.

-3. Paste the path into File Explorer or open the file path in terminal, then rename the Astro executable to `astro`.
+3. Paste the path into File Explorer or open the file path in terminal, then rename the Astro executable to `astro.exe`.

 4. Run `astro version` to confirm the Astro CLI is installed properly.